 Combining the results of the tests, it is clear that the clusters A2399 and A85 show significant evidence for the presence of substructure in all three indicators.
-The existence of substructure within A85 is well known from both X-ray observations (Kempner, Sarazin & Ricker 2002; Durret, Lima Neto & Forman 2005; Fogarty et al. 2014; Ichinohe et al. 2015) and previous optical observations (Durret et al. 1998; Bravo-Alfaro et al. 2009).
-For A2399, the clustering of large, preferentially red, bubbles ~560 kpc just south of due west of the cluster centre is coincident with the brightest cluster galaxy which has $v{\rm pec} \sim 1200 \ {\rm km \, s^{-1}}$ .
-The X-ray observations of Böhringer et al. (2007) indicated strong bimodality in A2399, while the X-ray contours shown in fig. 12 of Fogarty et al. (2014) show a plume of X-ray emission extending to the north associated with this structure.
+The existence of substructure within A85 is well-known from both X-ray observations (Kempner et al. 2002; Durret et al. 2005; Fogarty et al. 2014; Ichinohe et al. 2015) and previous optical observations (Durret et al. 1998; Bravo-Alfaro et al. 2009).
+For A2399, the clustering of large, preferentially red, bubbles $\sim 560\,\mathrm{kpc}$ just south of due west of the cluster centre is coincident with the brightest cluster galaxy which has $v{pec} \sim 1200 \text{ km s}^{-1}$.
+The X-ray observations of Böhringer et al. (2007) indicated strong bimodality in A2399, while the X-ray contours shown in Figure 12 of Fogarty et al. (2014) show a plume of X-ray emission extending to the north associated with this structure.
 These pieces of evidence strongly indicate ongoing merger activity in A2399.
-There is a marginal $(P[\kappa{\rm sim} > \kappa{\rm obs}] \sim 0.01)$ indication of kinematical substructure present in A168, which is a well-known post-core-passage cluster merger occurring with an axis aligned close to the plane of the sky based on its X-ray observations (Hallman & Markevitch 2004; Fogarty et al. 2014).
-Inspection of the $\kappa$ -test results for A168 in Fig. 10 indicates the presence of a kinematical substructure $\sim$ 800 kpc just east of north that is coincident with the brightest cluster galaxy, as well as one of the X-ray substructures detected in Hallman & Markevitch (2004) and Fogarty et al. (2014).
-There is a small substructure in A119 that is apparent as a local excess in the projected galaxy density $\sim$ 1 Mpc to the north-east of the cluster centre.
+There is a marginal $(P[\kappa{sim} > \kappa{obs}] \sim 0.01)$ indication of kinematical substructure present in A168, which is a well-known post-core-passage cluster merger occurring with an axis aligned close to the plane of the sky based on its X-ray observations (Hallman & Markevitch 2004; Fogarty et al. 2014).
+Inspection of the κ -test results for A168 in Figure 10 indicate the presence of a kinematical substructure ~ 800 kpc just East of North that is coincident with the brightest cluster galaxy, as well as one of the X-ray substructures detected in Hallman & Markevitch (2004) and Fogarty et al. (2014).
+There is a small substructure in A119 that is apparent as a local excess in the projected galaxy density $\sim 1 \, \mathrm{Mpc}$ to the northeast of the cluster centre.
 This substructure is associated with a bright cluster galaxy and has previously been detected using optical data (Kriessler & Beers 1997).
 The remaining clusters, APMCC0917, A3880, EDCC0442 and A4038 show no strong evidence for substructure.

 Pinkney et al. (1996) showed that virial mass estimators can overestimate the total cluster mass by as much as a factor of 2 during cluster mergers.
-They found that the impact on the measured mass is strongest in the case of low mass ratio mergers that are very close to pericentric passage and where the merger axis is within 30 deg of the line of sight.
+They found that the impact on the measured mass is strongest in the case of low mass-ratio mergers that are very close to pericentric passage and where the merger axis is within 30 deg of the line of sight.
 For those mergers, the high relative velocity of the merging subclusters causes strong bi-modality in the velocity distribution, leading to an overestimation of the velocity dispersion and therefore the mass.
-For less pathological merger scenarios, they found that masses may be overestimated by $\sim$ 50 per cent, while for mergers with an axis close to the plane of the sky (e.g. as in A168), there is minimal impact on the measured masses.
-None of the velocity distributions shown in Fig. 9 exhibit strong bi-modality, although the clusters A85 and A2399 have $h_3 \sim 0.1$ , indicating asymmetric departures from a single Gaussian shape at the 10 per cent level.
-However, the velocity dispersions determined for A85 and A2399 do not appear to be significantly affected by this asymmetry; compare the dispersion measurements in Table 1 with those in the upper left corner of Fig. 9.
-In principle, the caustic mass measurements should be less affected by substructure (with the caveat that the velocity dispersion is used in determining where to place the caustics) so it is reassuring that the caustics and virial mass estimators for A85 and A2399 are not significantly different.
-We conclude that the clusters with substructure, particularly A2399 and A85, may have their masses overestimated by up to $\sim$ 50 per cent, although they are unlikely to be overestimated by the factor of 2 seen in more extreme situations.
-5 SAMI TARGET SELECTION Having described the SAMI-CRS and the global cluster properties, we now use those results as input for selecting the cluster targets for the SAMI-GS.
-In this section, we first describe our improved procedure for measuring aperture- and PSF-matched photometry, and verify the photometric precision and accuracy using internal and external measurements.
-We then describe the selection of cluster targets for the SAMI-GS.
+For less pathological merger scenarios, they found that masses may be overestimated by $\sim 50\%$, while for mergers with an axis close to the plane of the sky (e.g., as in A168), there is minimal impact on the measured masses.
+None of the velocity distributions shown

 Figure 9.
-The histograms show the velocity distributions for cluster members within $R{200}$ .
-The bin size is determined as $3S/(N)^{(1/3)}$ where N is the number of galaxies within $R{200}$ .
+The histograms show the velocity distributions for cluster members within R{200} .
+The bin size is determined as $3S/(N)^{(1/3)}$ where N is the number of galaxies within R{200} .
 The solid black line shows the best-fitting Gaussian, while the dashed red line shows the Gauss-Hermite reconstruction of the velocity distribution.
-In each panel, the best-fitting Gaussian parameters, the Gauss-Hermite terms $h_3$ and $h_4$ , representing the asymmetric and symmetric deviations from a Gaussian shape, and their associated level of significance are given in the upper left corner.
+In each panel, the best-fitting Gaussian parameters, the Gauss-Hermite terms h_3 and h_4 , representing the asymmetric and symmetric deviations from a Gaussian shape, and their associated level of significance are sixen in the complete of the parameters of the complete of